vanikanoria/portfolio/README.md

 <a id="electricity-price-forecasting"></a>
 ## Electricity Price Forecasting for **New York Residential Sector**

 In this project, I developed machine learning and time series models to forecast electricity prices in New York’s residential sector.
-By incorporating weather data, I significantly improved forecasting accuracy, achieving a MAPE of 2.4% on validation data.
+By incorporating weather data from Meteostat and macroeconomic data from FRED, I improved forecasting accuracy by 30% from the base model, achieving a MAPE of 3% on validation data.

 **Objective:**
 - Predict monthly electricity prices using historical and weather data to identify trends and enhance forecasting accuracy.

 **Methods:**
 - Preprocessed historical electricity price data to address trends, seasonality, and outliers.
-- Integrated weather variables (temperature, precipitation) from the **Meteostat API** as predictive features.
+- Integrated weather variables (temperature, precipitation) from the **Meteostat API** and macroeconomic variables such as Resident Population and Median Annual Income in New York as predictive features.
-- Built ARIMA and XGBoost regression models, optimizing parameters through grid search.
+- Built XGBoost regression model, optimizing parameters through grid search.
 - Evaluated model performance using metrics like MAE, MSE, and MAPE.

 **Results:**
-- Achieved **2.4% MAPE** on validation data.
+- Achieved **4.3% MAPE** on validation data without external varibles and **3% MAPE** with weather and macroeconomic variables, which was an improvement of **30%**.
-- Demonstrated the significant impact of weather data on electricity price forecasting, providing actionable insights for energy planners.
+- Demonstrated the significant impact of weather and macroeconomic data on electricity price forecasting, providing actionable insights for energy planners.